The journey to the SKA Observatory

 The treaty ratification process varies by country, and the FCDO maintains a status list on each country’s progress which is available online here.
 It has also set out the required format for ratification of the treaty, and the accession process for countries joining after the Observatory is established, all of which will follow the United Nations model.

 The transition period

-The signing of the SKA Observatory Convention also signalled the creation of a new interim body, the Council Preparatory Task Force (CPTF), which held its first meeting the following day (13 March 2019) in Rome.
-The CPTF is independent of the existing SKA Board of Directors.
+The signing of the SKA Observatory Convention signalled the creation of an interim body, the Council Preparatory Task Force (CPTF), which held its first meeting the following day (13 March 2019) in Rome.
+The CPTF was independent of the SKA Board of Directors.

-While the Convention ratification process was under way, the CPTF was tasked with making all of the preparations necessary for the first meeting of the SKAO Council, which will be the permanent governing body of the SKA Observatory.
+While the Convention ratification process was under way, the CPTF was tasked with making all of the preparations necessary for the first meeting of the SKAO Council, which is the permanent governing body of the SKA Observatory.